rking/zu/README.md

 ==

 Unzipper (in the tradition of `uz`, but better).
-Works for .tgz, .xz, .zip, you name it.
+Works for .tgz, .xz, .zip, .deb, .rpm — you name it.
 (Literally.
 If you find an archive that it doesn't open, let me know about it and I'll add that.)

 If you have an archive sitting there of format `xyz`, then `zu foo.xyz` should take care of it.